elastic/kibana/src/core/server/server.api.md

     update<T extends SavedObjectAttributes = any>(type: string, id: string, attributes: Partial<T>, options?: SavedObjectsUpdateOptions): Promise<SavedObjectsUpdateResponse<T>>;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "SavedObjectsClientContract" is marked as @public, but its signature references "SavedObjectsClient" which is marked as @internal
-//
 // @public
 export type SavedObjectsClientContract = Pick<SavedObjectsClient, keyof SavedObjectsClient>;